 WARNING: Do not try to remove filter bowls unless both the air supply gauge clearly read zero psig.
-Valve off the incoming air supply.
-Relieve system pressure by opening the wedge valve after the filters.
+Valve off the incoming supply.
+Relieve system pressure by turning off the unit, If applicable open the manual drain relief on the bottom of the bowl (1/4 turn valve).

 - 1. Disconnect the tubes from the bottom of the bowls. - 2.
-To remove the bowls from the 35 series and 70 series, apply a 13/32" boxed in or flare nut wrench to the bottom of the bowl. - 3.
+To remove the bowls from the 70 series, apply a 13/16" boxed in or flare nut wrench to the bottom of the bowl. - 3.
 Inspect the bowls.
 If the drain system is working properly, the bowls should not be full of water. - 4.
-Remove the filter element by unscrewing it off.
+Remove the filter element by pulling straight down.
 Take notice of how the element looks.
-If the element is excessively dirty, more frequent filter changes are recommended. - NOTE: A plugged drain system will cause water to carry over into the system, which will cause permanent damage to the media inside the nitrogen generator.
+If the element is excessively dirty, more frequent filter changes may be recommended.

+NOTE: A plugged drain system will cause water to carry over into the system.
+This may cause permanent damage to the media inside the nitrogen generator.
 Such damage is not covered by the manufacturer's warranty.
-Use of filters other than those specified by South-Tek Systems could result in damages not covered by the warranty. - 5.
-Wash the bowls in soapy water and rinse thoroughly as needed.
+Use of filters other than those specified by South-Tek Systems could result in damages not covered by the warranty.

+- 5. Wash the bowls in soapy water and rinse thoroughly as needed.
 Use of light air gun to remove debris is also acceptable.
 Make sure to always clean and dry with a clean and dry cloth. - 6.
 Install new filter element and replace O-rings as needed. - 7.
 Put the filter bowl back on the system opposite of how it was removed making sure the bowl is seated in place correctly. - 8.
 Reconnect the drain tubes. - 9.
-Slowly open the air inlet valve to pressurize the bowls and examine for any leaks.
+Press and hold the system start button, ensure proper pressurization per the start up procedure.